 The benefits of point of purchase displays

-The primary benefit of point of sale displays is that they can contribute to higher overall sales by increasing the number of items a customer purchases.
+The primary benefit of point of sale displays is they can contribute to higher overall sales by increasing the number of items a customer purchases.
+They also help you leave a lasting impression—they’re the last things a customer sees before leaving the store.

 - Freestanding units